osmo-gsm-tester: Convert event_loop.wait to support passive polling

 This EventLoop will contain a glib main loop inside.
 It will call glib_main_loop.iterate() every time we want to poll.
 New methods will be added to be able to register fds for passive polling instead of only having active polling functions.
 Also we will add methods to add/remove timer callbacks.
 We can then fire active polling every 0.1 seconds by using the timer registered function, and we can use the same to implement the wait() API we already have.

 The idea is to slowly move required active polling users (python-smpp fd, wait(), sleep(), etc.) to use passive polling/timers.

 Also interesting to look at GSource to implement management of all the fds/poll functions:

-#3 Updated by pespin over 1 year ago
+#3 Updated by pespin almost 2 years ago

 - Status changed from New to Feedback